microsoft/fluentui/packages/react-components/react-calendar-compat/stories/Calendar/CalendarBestPractices.md

 ### Layout

 - Don’t break the control apart.
-- Include an up and down arrow for navigating between time ranges and a chevron to make the calendar collapsible.
+- Include up and down arrow buttons for navigating between time ranges and a chevron to make the calendar collapsible.

 ### Content